msandfor/100-days-of-code/log.md

 ### Day 080: July 21st Sunday

 Played the new Twilio Quest all morning.
 Picked up a few things to feedback.
 I really like doing testing.
+I got my snickerbot running on Heroku again.
+When you have a bit of time to look at all the settings, none of it is the black magic it first appeared to be.

 ### Day 081: July 22nd Monday

 Built some demos in Codey Blocky - let Snickers play with the robot.
 She was pretty good at pressing buttons and getting it to work.
 It did facial recognition and emotion recognition.
 That was fun.

 https://www.makeblock.com/steam-kits/codey-rocky

+DDDPerth Speaker training again tonight.
+Not long now...